kevinding0218/InterviewDocuments/Q and A/System Design/SD - Distributed Message Queue.md

 	- Synchronous replication provides higher durability, but with a cost of higher latency for send message operation.
 	- Asynchronous replication is more performant, but does not guarantee that message will survive backend host failure.
 #### Message Delivery Gurantees
-- At most once, when messages may be lost but are never redelivered.
+- **At most once**, when messages may be lost but are never redelivered.
-- At least once, when messages are never lost but may be redelivered.
+- **At least once**, when messages are never lost but may be redelivered.
-- And exactly once, when each message is delivered once and only once.
+- And **exactly once**, when each message is delivered once and only once.
-- And you probably have a question already, why do we need three?
+- You probably have a question already, why do we need three?
 Will anyone ever want other than exactly once delivery?
+	- In a distributed message queue system there are many potential points of failure.
+Producer may fail to deliver or deliver multiple times, data replication may fail, consumers may fail to retrieve or process the message.
+All this adds complexity and leads to the fact that most distributed queue solutions today support at-least-once delivery, as it provides a good balance between durability, availability and performance.
+- With a pull model, consumer constantly sends retrieve message requests and when new message
+- is available in the queue, it is sent back to a consumer.
+With a push model, consumer is not constantly bombarding FrontEnd service with receive calls.
+Instead, consumer is notified as soon as new message arrives to the queue.
+-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg0ODA1Njg5OSwtMjA5MTQwMDI2MSwxMT
-cxNzEzODg2LC0xOTM0Nzk4NDYzLC0xNDQwOTMwMTg3XX0=
+eyJoaXN0b3J5IjpbLTE3MjM3NjEyNTMsLTIwOTE0MDAyNjEsMT
+E3MTcxMzg4NiwtMTkzNDc5ODQ2MywtMTQ0MDkzMDE4N119
 -->